Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 In this task, you will analyze all the applications currently used in your company.
 You will take a closer look at various applications and their respective risk assessment as well as their assessment structure.

-1. You should still be logged into the Microsoft Defender portal **https://security.microsoft.com/**.
 1. In the Microsoft Defender portal, in the left navigation page expand **Cloud apps** and select **Cloud app catalog** (1).

    ![](../media/lab02/4.png)